RudyMartin/dsai-2024/rps-project-updates/readme.md

-# Data Science Experiment Instructions - Draft 20240611-a
+# Data Science Experiment Instructions - Updated Jun 18, 2024

 Please follow the steps below to download the necessary files from GitHub and upload them to the specified Google Drive folder.